- Project Management

 Hybrid Project Management methodologies combine the best of Agile and traditional Waterfall methods.
 This is a new project management concept that is gaining popularity.

-Since the nature of each project is radically different, there are chances that teams don’t get to adjust to either the Agile way or waterfall approach.
+Since the nature of each project is radically different, there are chances that teams don’t get to adjust to either the Agile way or the waterfall approach.

 The hybrid Project Management trend comes to the rescue when the Waterfall approach seems too restrictive and the dynamic nature of Agile projects raises doubts about costs and completion.